5sansiva/Index-File-Management/devlog.md

 11:40 PM - 5/10/2025 - End session
 I stopped working, I forgot to log it.
 So this session I finished the main webpage and I also worked on the btree file and I finished the Btree file and each commands.
 I believe I need a BTree node so I might have to add that as well.
 Next session, is to go through testing and there will be some specifics with that.
 I haven't really tested my code when coding so I will need to edit that.

+7:02 PM - 5/10/2025 Start Session
+Ok so from last sesssion, I didn't really think of anything.
+I will continue working from where I left of which is on the BTree file, so finishing up the Btree and the node for the Btree.
+I do not have any more real faults in my understanding, besides maybe the memory aspect of the assignment as organizing each node in memory might be a bit of a tricky part but it shouldn't be too bad.